Dan Human shares what he has learned from several thousand miles of backpacking, hiking and paddling.

 Street and Nye are two of those mountains that people only seem to climb because it is on the Adirondack 46r list.
 It is a shame, as the hike up these two peaks is surely a most pleasant walk.
 It is also not a repeat climb for many aspiring 46rs and the like, so it has minimum travel.
 Yes, perhaps the views from the summit aren't as grand as the MacIntyre Range, nor as vertically rugged as the Great Range, but every mountain is great in itself simply because it is.

 I've climbed these peaks once before on a very cold winter day in January with my friend Bob.
 It was chilly in the single digits, even before the added wind chill.
 The cold snap started just days before, reversing the trend of a mid-winter meltdown.
 The ice was soft, but the trails were nicely packed for snowshoeing.
 I already had this climb for my 46 "w" but needed it for my solo 46 list as well as my second round.

-On this particular December 1st hike, it was less chilly and the ground was covered with a pleasing snow the day before.
+On this particular December 1st hike, it was less chilly and the ground had been covered with a pleasing snow the day before.
 It was the first snow of this hiking season for me; I've been waiting for snow since the last snowshoeing trip to the Colvin Range in April.
-This time I left the snowshoes in the car, but used Kahtoola Microspikes the entire trip to give me the traction I needed through the snow, ice, and mud.
+This time I left the snowshoes in the car but used Kahtoola Microspikes the entire trip to give me the traction I needed through the snow, ice, and mud.